Pet Health Info

 - Veterinary Partner.com – This website is designed specifically for clients by the veterinarians and experts of the Veterinary Information Network (VIN), the largest online veterinary database.

 - Merck Veterinary Manual – Want to find out more about specific diseases/ailments?
 Check out this site.
 It’s loaded with tons of good scientific information on anything you can think of!

-- Toxic Plants Database – Check out either the Animal Poison Control Center, Cornell University or the University of Illinois for some great info and pictures regarding plants that are dangerous for your pet to ingest.
+- Toxic Plants Database – Check out either the Animal Poison Control Center or Cornell University for some great info and pictures regarding plants that are dangerous for your pet to ingest.

 - National Animal Poison Control Center (NAPCC) – There are so many things you might not think of that can be dangerous to your pet.
 The ASPCA has tons of info on poison prevention tips, lists of poisonous substances and other things you should know!

 - Pets with Diabetes – This is a very thorough site with information on everything from diabetes basics, terms, injection tips, complications to support and personal stories from other pet owners with diabetic dogs and cats.

 - American Veterinary Dental College – There is an entire section for pet owners on oral health for pets including home care, dental diseases, and other common dental health topics.